gizmolab10/seriouslythink.com/basics/organize.md

 ## Reorder

-Thoughtful makes it easy for you to reorder the selected ideas or the subordinates of a single selected idea.
+Seriously makes it easy for you to reorder the selected ideas or the subordinates of a single selected idea.
 To reverse them, **tap the R key**.
 To alphabetize them, **tap the N key**.
 To sort them according to text length, **tap the M key**.